Karen Dawn: Radio hosting

-Dawn has hosted animal issues talk shows on Houston's Pacifica station, KPFT and on the Los Angeles Pacifica station, KPFK.
+Dawn has hosted animal issues talk shows on Houston's Pacifica station, KPFT and on the Los Angeles Pacifica station, KPFK, interviewing renowned guests including feminists Gloria Steinem and Catherine MacKinnon, Nobel Prize Laureate JM Coetzee, philosopher Peter Singer, musician Moby, and Whole Foods Market CEO John Mackey.

 Writing

 Dawn has written opinion pieces published in The Washington Post, the Los Angeles Times, New York's Newsday and the UK Guardian.
-She contributed to "Terrorists or Freedom Fighters: Reflections on the Liberation of Animals" a 2004 anthology edited by Steve Best and Anthony Nocella, and to "In Defense of Animals: The Second Wave," edited by Peter Singer.
+She contributed to "Terrorists or Freedom Fighters: Reflections on the Liberation of Animals", a 2004 anthology edited by Steve Best and Anthony Nocella, to "In Defense of Animals: The Second Wave" edited by Peter Singer, and to “JM Coetzee and Ethics: Philosophical Perspectives on Literature” edited by Anton Leist and Peter Singer.

+She wrote numerous blogs for the Huffington Post and The Dodo.

 Dawn's first book, Thanking the Monkey: Rethinking the Way We Treat Animals, was published in May 2008.
 She promotes animal rights with a fun and friendly image, stating, "There's no reason that animal rights can't be fun and inviting.
 For heaven's sake—gin's vegan!"

-Thanking the Monkey was chosen by the Washington Post as one of the "Best Books of 2008."
+Thanking the Monkey was included on a Washington Post list that cited it as one of the best books of 2008.